improbllamazar/harry-potter-gen-z/book_1/chapter_3.md

 “Poke him with your Smelting stick, Dudley.”

-Harry dodged the Smelting stick and went to get the mail.
+Harry noped past the Smelting stick and went to get the mail.
 Three things lay on the doormat: a postcard from Uncle Vernon’s sister Marge, who was vacationing on the Isle of Wight, a brown envelope that looked like a bill, and — YO TF, a letter for Harry.

 Harry picked it up and stared at it, his heart twanging like a giant elastic band.
 No one, ever, in his whole life, had written to him.
 Who would?
 He was lonely and depressed af, he had no friends, no other fam — he didn’t belong to the library, so he’d never even got rude notes asking for books back.
 Yet here it was, a letter, addressed so plainly there could be no cap: